seal-rg/recurrent-pretraining/README.md

 ```

 ## Contact
-Please, feel free to contact us with any questions, or open an discussion thread on Hugging Face.
+Please, feel free to contact us with any questions, or open an issue!